lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 If you are using an IDE that offers Ruby language integration you may want to add the Ruby SDK.
 It's purely optional but will add some language related features like code completion, which always is a nice thing to have.
-You will only notive this feature in your Gemfile, though.
+You will only notice this feature in your Gemfile, though.

 ## Jekyll
 Jekyll is a Ruby gem and comes along with a set of commands to easily build a static Jekyll website.
+You can find a lot of information on Jekyll on its [main page](https://jekyllrb.com/) and [online documentation](https://jekyllrb.com/docs/).
+Please read through them to get to know Jekyll better.
+You will work with it a lot from now on!

 To install Jekyll, just run

 ```text